 This warning does not appear for SDK3 avatars, as they have no problem with using armatures without finger bones.
 This error only occurs when using VRChat SDK2, which is deprecated and should not be used.

 In order to have full IK (allowing crouching and automatic foot placement) you need to have these three finger bones mapped.
 If you ignore this warning, your avatar will not be able to crouch, and it's feet will not automatically step (unless you use controller locomotion).

 It will also prevent custom animation overrides on hand gestures from being played back.
 (This is not currently mentioned by the warning in the SDK.)

 Your rig has the UPPERCHEST mapped in the Humanoid Rig.
 This will cause problems with IK.

-Leave the upper chest bone blank when configuring your humanoid.
+If you must use SDK2, leave the upper chest bone blank when configuring your humanoid.

 Spine hierarchy missing elements, make sure that Pelvis, Spine, Chest, Neck and Shoulders are mapped.

 These bones must all be mapped.
 If you get this message make sure none of these slots are empty.
 Note that the Neck and Chest slots are optional for Mecanim, but required for VRChat.